 Remember that the more assumptions a model has, the more complex it becomes.

 3. Plan your model structure

-- Try to keep your inputs in one place as possible in order to have a quick overview of all inputs and their impacts on the model.
+Try to keep all your inputs in one place, as much as possible, in order to have a quick overview of all inputs and their impacts on the model.

 4. Protect data integrity

 Utilize Excel tools to protect data integrity, including “data validation” and “conditional formatting.”

 (This limits other users ability to accidentally “break” the model).

 Ensure that the model is completely functional and works as expected.